Semi-Discriminative Representation Loss for Online Continual Learning

 \Cref{tab:acc,tab:fgt,tab:itrs} give the average accuracy, forgetting, and intransigence of all methods on all benchmark tasks, respectively.
-As we can see, the forgetting and intransigence often contradictory to each other which is a common phenomenon in \cl{}. \ac{DRL} is able to get a better trade-off between them and thus outperforms other methods over most benchmark tasks in terms of average accuracy.
-We provide an ablation study of the two components in \ac{DRL} in \Cref{tab:ablat_drl} in \Cref{sec:ablat_drl} which shows DRL obtains an improved intransigence by $\mathcal{L}_{wi}$ and an improved forgetting by $\mathcal{L}_{bt}$ in most cases, the two terms are complementary to each other and combining them brings benefits on both sides.
-Multisimilarity and R-Margin both have shown relatively good performance, which indicates learning a better representation could be a more efficient way than direct gradient re-projection.
-TinyImageNet gets much worse performance than other benchmarks because it is the most difficult one as it has more classes, a longer task sequence, and higher feature dimensions.
+TinyImageNet gets much worse performance than other benchmarks because it is the most difficult one as it has more classes (200), a longer task sequence (20 tasks), and higher feature dimensions ($64 \times 64 \times 3$).
+In comparison, CIFAR datasets have $32 \times 32 \times 3$ features, MNIST and Fashion-MNIST have $28 \times 28 \times 1$ features.

-As shown in \Cref{tab:rho} the $\rho$-spectrum shows strong correlation to average accuracy on several benchmarks.
-In addition, it always has a negative correlation to average accuracy and mostly a positive correlation to average intransigence.
-The reason could be the $\rho$-spectrum helps with learning new decision boundaries across tasks which facilitates accommodating new tasks in most cases.
-On Split Fashion-MNIST the $\rho$-spectrum has a positive correlation to average forgetting and a negative correlation to average intransigence which could be because the learned classes have more influence on new decision boundaries in this case.
-In general, the $\rho$-spectrum is the smaller the better because it indicates the representations are more informative.
-However, it may be detrimental to the performance when $\rho$ is too small because the learned representations are too noisy to classify as demonstrated in \citep{roth2020revisiting}.
+As we can see, the forgetting and intransigence often contradictory to each other which is a common phenomenon in \cl{} due to the trade-off between the plasticity and stability of the model. \ac{SDRL} is able to get a better trade-off between them and thus outperforms other methods over most benchmark tasks in terms of average accuracy.
+We provide an ablation study of the two components in \ac{SDRL} in \Cref{tab:ablat_drl} which shows \ac{SDRL} obtains an improved intransigence by $\mathcal{L}_{wi}$ and an improved forgetting by $\mathcal{L}_{bt}$ in most cases, the two terms are complementary to each other and combining them brings benefits on both sides.
+Multisimilarity and R-Margin both have shown relatively good performance, which shows learning more discriminative representations can be a more efficient way than directly refining gradients.